theindigamer/nucleosome-array/README.md

+There are three branches you might be interested in -

+* `master` contains some extra Mathematica code + data files for visualization -- these are not present in the other branches.

-The latest WIP is available on the `fix-mc-boundary` branch.
-It has not been merged into `master`, as we were mid-refactoring before leaving the project.
+* `fix-mc-boundary` - It has not been merged into `master`, as we were mid-refactoring before leaving the project.

-As such, code on `master` may be outdated (especially w.r.t. the Monte Carlo simulation).

-See the `danilo` branch for latest version of the code for Molecular Dynamics.
+* `danilo` - contains latest version of code for molecular dynamics

 ## Dependencies